bashirk/POEMAI/README.md

 # POEM AI

-The POEM AI assesses the customer readiness of startups
+The POEM AI assess the customer readiness of startups

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to: